 Cellular deposits of oxidized and aggregated proteins are hallmarks of a variety of age-related disorders, but whether such proteins contribute to pathology is not well understood.
 We previously reported that oxidized proteins form lipofuscin/ceroid-like bodies with a lysosomal-type distribution and up-regulate the transcription and translation of proteolytic lysosomal enzymes in cultured J774 mouse macrophages.
 Given the recently identified role of lysosomes in the induction of apoptosis, we have extended our studies to explore a role for oxidized proteins in apoptosis.
 Oxidized proteins were biosynthetically generated in situ by substituting oxidized analogues for parent amino acids.
 Apoptosis was measured with Annexin-V/PI (propidium iodide), TUNEL (terminal deoxynucleotidyltransferase-mediated dUTP nick-end labelling), MMP (mitochondrial membrane permeabilization), caspase activation and cytochrome c release, and related to lysosomal membrane permeabilization.
 Synthesized proteins containing the tyrosine oxidation product L-DOPA (L-3,4-dihydroxyphenylalanine) were more potent inducers of apoptosis than proteins containing the phenylalanine oxidation product o-tyrosine.
 Apoptosis was dependent upon incorporation of oxidized residues, as indicated by complete abrogation in cultures incubated with the non-incorporation control D-DOPA (D-3,4-dihydroxyphenylalanine) or when incorporation was competed out by parent amino acids.
 The findings of the present study suggest that certain oxidized proteins could play an active role in the progression of age-related disorders by contributing to LMP (lysosomal membrane permeabilization)-initiated apoptosis and may have important implications for the long-term use of L-DOPA as a therapeutic agent in Parkinson's disease

-Gracanin, M, Lam, MA, Morgan, PE, Rodgers, K, Hawkins, CL & Davies, MJ 2011, 'Amino acid, peptide, and protein hydroperoxides and their decomposition products modify the activity of the 26S proteasome', Free Radical Biology & Medicine, vol. 50, no. 2, pp. 389-399.View/Download from: UTS OPUS or Publisher's site
+Gracanin, M, Lam, MA, Morgan, PE, Rodgers, K, Hawkins, CL & Davies, MJ 2011, 'Amino acid, peptide, and protein hydroperoxides and their decomposition products modify the activity of the 26S proteasome', Free Radical Biology & Medicine, vol. 50, no. 2, pp. 389-399.View/Download from: Publisher's site

 Proteins are major biological targets for oxidative damage within cells because of their high abundance and rapid rates of reaction with radicals and singlet oxygen.
 These reactions generate high yields of hydroperoxides.
 The turnover of both native and modified/damaged proteins is critical for maintaining cell homeostasis, with this occurring via the proteasomal and endosomallysosomal systems; the former is of particular importance for intracellular proteins.
 In this study we have examined whether oxidation products generated on amino acids, peptides, and proteins modulate 26S proteasome activity.
 We show that oxidation products, and particularly protein hydroperoxides, are efficient inhibitors of the 26S proteasome tryptic and chymotryptic activities, with this depending, at least in part, on the presence of hydroperoxide groups.
 Removal of these species by reduction significantly reduces proteasome inhibition.
 This loss of activity is accompanied by a loss of thiol residues, but an absence of radical formation, consistent with molecular, rather than radical, reactions being responsible for proteasome inhibition.
 Aldehydes also seem to play a role in the inhibition of chymotryptic activity, with this prevented by treatment with NaBH4, which reduces these groups.
 Inhibition occurred at hydroperoxide concentrations of = 1 µM for oxidized amino acids and peptides and = 10 µM for oxidized proteins, compared with ca. 100 µM for H2O2, indicating that H2O2 is a much less effective inhibitor.
 These data indicate that the formation of oxidized proteins within cells may modulate cell function by interfering with the turnover of native proteins and the clearance of modified materials.

-Reimers, GJ, Jackson, CL, Rickards, J, Chan, PY, Cohn, JS, Rye, K, Barter, PJ & Rodgers, K 2011, 'Inhibition of Rupture of Established Atherosclerotic Plaques by Treatment with Apolipoprotein A-I', Cardiovascular Research, vol. 91, no. 1, pp. 37-44.View/Download from: UTS OPUS or Publisher's site
+Reimers, GJ, Jackson, CL, Rickards, J, Chan, PY, Cohn, JS, Rye, K, Barter, PJ & Rodgers, K 2011, 'Inhibition of Rupture of Established Atherosclerotic Plaques by Treatment with Apolipoprotein A-I', Cardiovascular Research, vol. 91, no. 1, pp. 37-44.View/Download from: Publisher's site

 Aims Plasma concentrations of high-density lipoprotein (HDL)-cholesterol correlate inversely with the incidence of myocardial infarction in humans.
 We investigated the effect of treatment with human apolipoprotein A-I (apoA-I), the principal protein of HDL, on plaque disruption in an animal model.
 Methods and results Seventy apolipoprotein E knockout mice were induced to develop atherosclerotic lesions in the brachiocephalic artery by feeding a high-fat diet for 9 weeks.
 Mice then received twice-weekly treatment with human apoA-I (8 mg/kg) or vehicle, for 2 weeks.
 The incidence of acute plaque disruption was reduced by 65% in mice receiving apoA-I (P < 0.01).
 Plaques in treated mice had a more stable phenotype, with an increase in smooth muscle cell (SMC): macrophage ratio (P = 0.05), principally the consequence of an increase in the number of SMC in plaques.
 In the fibrous cap, there were reductions in matrix metalloproteinase-13 (-69%, P < 0.0001) and S100A4, a marker of SMC de-differentiation (-60%, P < 0.0001).
 These results indicate that 2 weeks of treatment with small amounts of human apoA-I produces more stable plaques in a mouse model.